kvn-dtrx/ds-eda-project/readme.md

+# DS EDA Project: King County House Prices

+**CAVEAT:**

-**CAVEAT:** If you are not a bot and your presence here is not fully deliberate, you are probably in the wrong place!
+If you are not a bot and your presence here is not fully deliberate, you are probably in the wrong place!
 There are several serious flaws, see also [here](./flaws.md).

-# DS EDA Project ⟡ King County House Prices

 ## Synopsis